Annual General Meetings

 The General Meeting of Shareholders is the Company's highest decision-making body.
 Its tasks and procedures are defined in the Finnish Companies Act and the Company's Articles of Association.
 The Annual General Meeting of Shareholders (AGM) shall be held annually in Espoo or Helsinki before the end of June on a date set by the Board of Directors.

-The AGM passes resolutions i.a. upon adoption of financial statements including the consolidated financial statements, distribution of profits, granting the members of the Board and the CEO discharge from liability as well as election of the members of the Board and the Auditor.
+The AGM passes resolutions i.a. upon adoption of financial statements including the consolidated financial statements, distribution of profits, granting the members of the Board and the President and CEO discharge from liability as well as election of the members of the Board and the Auditor.
 The AGM decides also on the Board members' and the Auditor's remuneration.
 A General Meeting of Shareholders may also decide on, for example, amendments to the Company's Articles of Association, issuance of new shares and option rights and repurchase of the Company's own shares.
 The General Meeting of Shareholders may authorize the Board to decide, for example, on issuances of new shares or share repurchases.

 At the General Meeting of Shareholders decisions are primarily made by a simple majority of votes.
 However, some decisions such as amendment of the Articles of Association, deviation from the shareholder's pre-emption right in connection with a share issue and decisions on merger, demerger or dissolution require a 2/3 qualified majority of the votes cast and the shares represented at the General Meeting of Shareholders.

 According to the Companies Act, a shareholder may request that a matter falling under the authority of the General Meeting of Shareholders shall be placed on the agenda of the meeting.
 To this effect, a written request should be sent to the Board well before the publication of the notice to convene the meeting.
 A shareholder has a right to make proposals and questions on matters handled in the General Meeting of Shareholders.